-Later, on February 20, hundreds gathered for a ceremony at the Acwsalcta School gymnasium in Bella Coola.
+Hundreds gathered on February 20 as the Nuxalk Nation hosted a ceremony at the Acwsalcta School gymnasium in Bella Coola to acknowledge the totem pole's return.
 The event was celebrated with songs and dancing, followed by a feast.

 Chief Snow stated that the return of the totem pole means that his great-grandfather's spirit, which remains inside the totem pole, can now rest.
 "The circle of life is we never pass away," he explained.
-"We're just here for a visit and once that visit's over, we go on to another journey and my [great-grandfather] wants to continue that journey."
+"We're just here for a visit and once that visit's over, we go on to another journey and my [greatgrandfather] wants to continue that journey."